-If your FHL property is not let for the requisite 105 days in 2023/24, but satisfies the other conditions,
+If your FHL property is not let short-term for the requisite 105 days in 2024/25, but satisfies the other conditions, you may still be

-- you may still be able to secure the tax reliefs available by electing for a 'grace period' to apply.
-This is possible if all the conditions were met in the previous year (2022/23). - Consider making an averaging election where you have more than one FHL property and one property does not meet the occupancy test of 105 days on its own.
-Where the average occupancy of all the FHL properties is above 105 days, all properties will qualify. - Check whether any capital expenditure qualifies for the AIA (see page 8).
+- able to secure the tax reliefs available by electing for a 'grace period' to apply.
+This is possible if all the conditions were met in the previous year (2023/24). - Consider making an averaging election where you have more than one FHL property and one property does not meet the occupancy test of 105 days on its own.
+Where the average occupancy of all the FHL properties is above 105 days, all properties will qualify. - Check whether any capital expenditure on furniture, fittings and equipment qualifies for the 100% Annual Investment Allowance (AIA). - Budget for any increased tax bills arising from the upcoming disallowance of finance costs. - If the increased tax bills make the letting business unviable for you, consider selling your FHL properties before the rules change (i.e. by 5 April 2025), so that you may (subject to meeting all the relevant conditions for the relief) get BADR on the disposal. - If your intention is to eventually gift your FHL properties to a child, it may be worth bringing this forward to the current tax year, so that a gift relief claim may be made to defer any capital gain that arises